How To List Relevant Coursework on Your Resume

 Tailor Your Relevant Coursework to Each Position

+For every job you apply to, ensure that your resume lists only relevant coursework and projects that showcase job-related skills.
 Tailoring your entire resume to each position can help your application pass automated applicant tracking system (ATS) scans and get your resume into the hands of a human hiring manager.
 This can be achieved by using keywords and phrases from the job description as well as pertinent industry keywords throughout your resume to demonstrate that you have the qualifications, skills, and experience necessary for the job.

 You can even tailor your education section and your relevant coursework to the job posting.
 Especially if you opt to use a detailed, bulleted list of relevant coursework, you can use the description of each course as an opportunity to include more keywords.

-Again, all the coursework that you include on your resume should be directly relevant to the position you are applying for.
-However, always start with the most relevant coursework first within your list.
+When listing courses, always start with the most relevant coursework first within your list.
 Most hiring managers will only spend a few seconds scanning your resume, so it’s crucial to put your most impressive and important details first.

 Consider Adding Other Education Details